3mdeb/blog.3mdeb.com/source/_posts/2014-08-07-debugging-coreboot-for-qemu-armv7-vexpress-a9-emulated-mainboard.markdown

 Recently I came back to look into coreboot mainly because I figured out that there is some demand for low level skills ([1](http://bit.ly/1sBSybZ),[2](http://bit.ly/1sBSR6F)).
-I was surprised that under the wings of Google coreboot team start to support ARM (BTW next great skill to learn).
+I was surprised that under the wings of Google coreboot team start to support ARM (BTW ARM programming is IMHO next great skill to learn).
 So I took latest code compile QEMU armv7 mainboard model and tried to kick it in latest qemu-system-arm.
 Unfortunately it didn't boot.

+## Noob dead end

 Command for running qemu that I found in one commit log:
 ```